Skip to content

 Students must take the following five courses.

-Study of the tools and techniques of empirical research as they may be applied to mass communications
+Study of the tools and techniques of empirical research as they may be applied to media and communication.

 Using social scientific research methods for audience/consumer analysis, this course provides a survey of applications of research in media industries.
-Pragmatic task activities will be conducted via Nielsen, Arbitron, SRDS and related data sources to find audience market.
+Pragmatic task activities will be conducted via Nielsen, Arbitron, SRDS and related data sources to find audience market insights.

 Advanced study of the principles and practice of media account management.
 Includes an in-depth analysis of advantages and disadvantages of multiple media platforms in communicating messages to diverse target audiences and a discussion of effective and ethical client relationships.